 Electronic monitoring can be implemented as an alternative or to complement the deployment of human observers.

-the observer assigned to their vessel record each transhipment operation in the Transshipment Logsheet in Annex III relating to quantities of the species (FAO species/group code/scientific name) of any fishery resources being transshipped.
+the observer assigned to their vessel collect and record the information of each transhipment operation as indicated in the Transshipment Logsheet in Annex III relating to quantities of the species (FAO species/group code/scientific name) of any fishery resources being transshipped.

 the masters of the vessel provides the observer on board full access to all operational areas